-Dismissed Alternative Alternative Detail Reason Not Analyzed Daytime Drilling Only.
-The alternative would restrict all drilling operations to the hours between legal sunrise and sunset to take advantage of the increased lighting in an effort to improve safety. and MODUs, existing safety protocols, and that the premature stopping of some Drilling from an Anchored MODU Only. drilling activities from an anchored MODU to reduce air quality impacts from the increased emissions released This alternative does not consider the limited availability of conventionally-moored MODUs in the GOM or the negligible air quality concerns for temporary operations taking place a great distance from shore.
-Incorporation of "Seasonal" Drilling Windows. observed "seasonal" migrations or behavioral patterns exhibited by marine protected species (MPS) and would This alternative would have to rely upon incomplete seasonal data as most migratory MPS are not found in the GOM and it would not be able to account for year-round equipment and personnel contracting.
+Dismissed Alternative Alternative Detail Reason Not Analyzed Drilling from an Anchored MODU Only.
+The alternative would only allow drilling activities from an anchored MODU to reduce air quality impacts from the increased emissions released from dynamically-positioned (DP) MODUs.
+This alternative does not consider the limited availability of conventionally- moored MODUs in the GOM or the negligible air quality concerns for temporary operations taking place a great distance from shore.
+Incorporation of "Seasonal" Drilling Windows The alternative would be based upon 'seasonal" migrations or behavioral patterns exhibited by protected species and would restrict the proposed drilling operations for several weeks/months each year.
+This alternative would have to rely upon incomplete seasonal data and it would not be able to account for year-round equipment and personnel contracting.